 Maximize academic projects

-When it comes to making an entry in the professional circles, only theoretical knowledge is not enough.
+When it comes to making an entry into professional circles, only theoretical knowledge is not enough.
 Academic projects and practical studies are very vital for your personal growth as an efficient professional.
-You will be judged on your practical knowledge when seeking job.
+You will be judged on your practical knowledge when seeking a job.

 Gather some practical experience

 Doing well in practicals is a good way of showcasing your applied knowledge.
 Practicals not only help improve your conceptual knowledge but also equip you with other valuable experiences such as teamwork, problem-solving capacity, etc.